qingyuan-wu/Game-of-Life/README.md

 https://gameoflife-visualizer.herokuapp.com/

+## Contribute
+Please consider contributing to this project by adding some features that I listed below, or implement your own feature!

 ## :books: Rules
 There is an arbitrarily-sized (or inifite) grid of cells that is either dead or alive.
 At the next cycle, each cell may change its livelihood based on these simple rules: